NickLediet/spring-gql-subscriptions/README.md

 A simple Spring Boot WebFlux application with PostgreSQL database using Podman.

 See the [com.example.counter](./src/main/java/com/example/counter/) package for the most relevant code.

+Additionally, the schema can be found [here](./src/main/resources/graphql/schema.graphqls)

 ## Prerequisites